Aloknath-sah/Aloknath-sah/README.md

 -->

 ### About Me
-* I hold B.Tech degree and worked for 2 years as a software Developer(SDE-1) in UI at Ajio.com.
+* I hold B.Tech degree and have almost 3 years as a Frontend Web Developer.
-* I am fast learner looking for interesting career opportunity in web development.

 ### Interests
-* I like to learn new things through browsing and reading blogs.
+* I am more interested in Stock Market and Fitness.

 ### 📫How can you reach me
 connect with me on [linkedIn](https://www.linkedin.com/in/aloknath-sah-479509161).